 JEWISH PILGRIMAGE TO HOLY PLACES AND THE TOMB OF KING DAVID

 Is David buried there? - most probably not.
 When did the tradition start? - after the end of the Crusades, under the Mamluk Muslim rulers of Jerusalem in the 14th century.

-Many legendary heroes of the Hebrew Bible and the Gospel are venerated by the Muslims, among them: Abraham (Ibrahim), Moses (Musa), David (Daud), Solomon (Suleiman), Jesus (Isa), Mary (Miriam).
+Many legendary heroes of the Hebrew Bible and the Gospel are venerated by the Muslims, among them: Abraham (Ibrahim), Moses (Musa), David (Daud), Solomon (Suleiman), Jesus (Isa), and Mary (Miriam).

 It was in the spirit of the times.
 Similar structures of those times have come down to us - Nebi Mussa - the tomb of Moses in the Judean desert east of Jerusalem, Nebi Samuel - the tomb of the prophet Samuel in the Judean mountains west of Jerusalem.
 After the expulsion of the Crusaders, these were iconic Mameluk buildings in the Holy Land.

-At the same historical time, next to Mount Zion and the tomb of David, through the efforts of the famous Rabbi Moshe ben Nachman (Ramban), a Jewish quarter appears in Jerusalem, which is located in this place to this day.
+At the same historical time, next to Mount Zion and the tomb of David, through the efforts of the famous Rabbi Moshe ben Nachman (Ramban), a Jewish quarter appeared in Jerusalem, which is located in this place to this day.

-Did the Jews who lived under the rule of Muslims, and since 1921 under the rule of the British, visit David's grave? - yes, but the main places where Jews prayed for centuries were the Wailing Wall, the graves of the Forefathers in Hebron, the grave of Rachel in Bethlehem, the grave of Joseph in Shechem.
+Did the Jews who lived under the rule of Muslims, and since 1921 under the rule of the British, visit David's grave? - yes, but the main places where Jews prayed for centuries were the Wailing Wall, the graves of the Forefathers in Hebron, the grave of Rachel in Bethlehem, and the grave of Joseph in Shechem.
 Jewish pilgrims from all over the world flocked to these places.
 These graves have a tradition of pilgrimage for thousands of years.

 THE TOMB OF KING DAVID HIGHLIGHTS